Medical students got their first experience of hands-on hospital training after a series of COVID-19 safe sessions.

 Consultant gastroenterologist Vikram Mitra said: “It has been a real pleasure to be involved in the clinical teaching skills week.

 “COVID-19 has brought along a unique set of challenges in delivering undergraduate medical education.”

 Dr Mitra added: “Students have the opportunity to attend lectures and demonstrations in a socially distanced environment.
-This is followed by hands-on examination on simulation models and role play in small groups under close supervision from the teaching faculty.
+Hands-on examination on simulation models and role play in small groups under close supervision from the teaching faculty followed.

 “Students described this learning experience as unique and enriching – they are thrilled to be in a safe hospital setting.